Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Discussion on Multitask Multilayer Mapping Framework

 \subsection{Limitations}

-There are several limitations of the current work.
-The current Bayesian map inference is based on a static-world assumption, i.e., $p(\mathcal{M}_t) = p(\mathcal{M}_{t-1})$, where $t$ indicates the timestamp.
-To deal with dynamic objects and environmental changing, a prediction step $p(\mathcal{M}_t | \mathcal{M}_{t-1}, \mathcal{D})$ needs to be modeled given measurements from change detection or scene flow estimation, etc. Also, the current traversability notion is robot-agnostic, as we only use exteroceptive sensor data as the supervisory signal.
-For navigation and exploration purposes, a \emph{dynamic cost} map layer could be learned from the robot proprioceptive or multimodal sensory information, where the cost reflects dynamic traversability based on the current operating point and robot behavior.
+There are several limitations in the current work.
+The current Bayesian map inference is based on a static-world assumption, i.e., $p(\mathcal{M}_t) = p(\mathcal{M}_{t-1})$, where $t$ indicates the measurement timestamp.
+To deal with dynamic objects and environmental change, a prediction step $p(\mathcal{M}_t | \mathcal{M}_{t-1}, \mathcal{D})$ needs to be modeled given measurements from change detection or scene flow estimation.
+The work of~\cite{unnikrishnan2021dynamic} is an extension of \cite{gan2020bayesian} to dynamic environments using a simple autoregressive transition model for scene propagation in closed form.
+For a recent literature review on dynamic semantic mapping and scene flow estimation, we refer to \cite{unnikrishnan2021dynamic} and references therein.

+In addition, the current traversability notion is robot-agnostic, as we only use exteroceptive sensor data as the supervisory signal.
+For navigation and exploration purposes, a \emph{dynamic cost} map layer could be learned from the robot proprioceptive or multi-modal sensory information, where the cost reflects dynamic traversability based on the current operating point and robot behavior~\cite{gan2022energy}.
 The framework developed in this work provides the foundation for implementing these ideas in the future.